ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### Beta: ibmcloud ks alb-cert-deploy
 {: #cs_alb_cert_deploy}

 Deploy or update a certificate from your {{site.data.keyword.cloudcerts_long_notm}} instance to the ALB in a cluster.
-You can only update certificates that are imported from the same {{site.data.keyword.cloudcerts_long_notm}} instance.
+You can update certificates that are imported from the same {{site.data.keyword.cloudcerts_long_notm}} instance only.
 {: shortdesc}

 When you import a certificate with this command, the certificate secret is created in a namespace called `ibm-cert-store`.
 A reference to this secret is then created in the `default` namespace, which any Ingress resource in any namespace can access.
 When the ALB is processing requests, it follows this reference to pick up and use the certificate secret from the `ibm-cert-store` namespace.